 Slab – A term for a complete door panel that has not been prepared for installation into a frame.

-Smart window – Generic term, sometimes used for windows offering high energy efficiency or windows featuring switchable glass to control solar gain.
+Smart window – A generic term, sometimes used for windows offering high energy efficiency or windows featuring switchable glass to control solar gain.

 Solar control glass – Glass produced with a coating or tint that absorbs or reflects solar energy, thereby reducing solar gain.